2006 transatlantic aircraft plot: Responsibility

-There was speculation in the UK that the militant Islamic organisation al-Qaeda could be organizing the plot, which, it was claimed, was scheduled to occur only weeks after the group threatened to attack British aviation.
-One of the suspects' martyrdom video was taken from a fatwa by Osama bin Laden.
+There was speculation that the militant Islamic organisation al-Qaeda could be organizing the plot.
+One of the suspects' martyrdom video had extracts taken from a fatwa by Osama bin Laden.
 United States Department of Homeland Security (DHS) Secretary Chertoff stated the plot, which was "getting close to the execution phase", was "suggestive of an al-Qaeda plot".

 In their martyrdom tapes, the suspects quoted from the Quran, claimed they were seeking revenge for the foreign policy of the United States, and "their accomplices, the U.K. and the Jews" and hoped God would be "pleased with us and accepts our deed".
 It also called upon other Muslims to join jihad, and justified the killing of innocent civilians in Western countries.

 Alleged Pakistani involvement

 Press reports claimed that the bombers were funded by "charities" intended to help victims of the 2005 Kashmir earthquake.
 The FBI and Scotland Yard investigated links to militants and the flow of money to the conspirators.
 Pakistan and international press also reported that Rashid Rauf had links with the Jaish-e-Mohammed, a Kashmir militant group banned by several countries.
 Media reports state that he has close family ties to Maulana Masood Azhar, one of the most wanted criminals in India.

 In Pakistan, law enforcement authorities interrogated Rashid Rauf, a Briton of Pakistani descent, over his alleged key role in the plot.
 Pakistani Interior Minister Aftab Khan Sherpao said British police were conducting inquiries in Pakistan but were not involved in questioning Rauf.
 The UK Foreign Office sought Rauf's extradition from Pakistan, and it was reported that Pakistan planned to accept the request.
 However, in mid-December 2006, terrorism charges against Rauf were dropped by a Pakistani judge, who ruled there was a lack of evidence.
 Rauf's case was transferred from a terrorism court to a regular court where he was charged with lesser crimes including forgery.
 The charges were later dismissed.
 Rauf was reported killed in a US drone attack in Pakistan in November 2008.